wbsouza/traefik-odoo/README.md

 ## Throubleshooting (knowed issue)
-The current implemnetation has an issue, the Traefik is not working properly as a proxy for the Odoo `/longpoling` port 7082 when we set the `workers > 1` in the file `volumes/odoo/conf/odoo.conf`.
+1) The current implemnetation has an issue, the Traefik is not working properly as a proxy for the Odoo `/longpoling` port 7082 when we set the `workers > 1` in the file `volumes/odoo/conf/odoo.conf`.
 See, the example `volumes/odoo/conf.odoo.conf.sample`.

+2) If you want create volumes like in the `odoo.conf.sample` file, make sure to give the right permissions or change the owner in the host filesystem volumes, because the container will run with an unprivileged user (odoo, UID=9100, GID=9100).

+`chown -fR '9100:9100' volumes/odoo`